Zoom on the Yamaha EF5500D

 Besides the usual set of documentation and user manual to get you promptly started, Yamaha also included a tool kit in the EF5500D's packaging.

 The Yamaha EF5500D is EPA-approved and CARB-compliant.
-Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.
+It can therefore be sold and purchased in all 50 states, including California.

 The Yamaha EF5500D versus other generators